csinva/csinva.github.io/_notes/stat/causal_inference.md

 ## DAGs (pearl et al.)

-- advantages over potential outcomes
+- comparison to potential outcomes
   - easy to make clear exactly what is independent, particularly when there are many variables
-    - however, often very difficult to come up with proper causal graph
   - do-calculus allows for answering some specific questions easily
+  - often difficult to come up with proper causal graph
 - [blog post on causal ladder](http://smithamilli.com/blog/causal-ladder/)
 - [intro to do-calculus post](https://www.inference.vc/untitled/) and subsequent posts